We offer male circumcisions from the new-borns to adults under local anaesthesia at the clinic.

 Once the plastibell device is in place a string ligature is put around it.
 This will cut the excess skin by strangulation and the plastibell and string will drop off in a couple of days usually within a week.
 Once the device drops off the two cut edges of skin will heal by secondary union.
 There is no need to put any stitches and the wound will heal beautifully.

 The most common risk is bleeding especially at the posterior surface.
-We will ensure there is no bleeding at the end of surgery but sometimes though rarely bleeding may start a couple of hours later.
+We will ensure there is no bleeding at the end of surgery but sometimes, though rarely, bleeding may start a couple of hours later.
 If there is any bleeding which appears excessive , please contact the clinic or the doctor .

 The other risk is that too little foreskin is removed needing another surgery when the baby grows into a child.
 This is rare but may happen when the penis of the baby is buried in a layer of fat in a plump baby.

 A Laser is then used to cut and trim the excess foreskin.
-We use the laser because there is minimal or no bleeding and less tissue trauma.
-This will translate into faster healing times than conventional surgery.
+We use the laser because there is very minimal bleeding and less tissue trauma.
+This generally will translate into faster healing times than conventional surgery.
 Once the cut edges are trimmed we will stitch the cut edges together with vicryl rapid which is an absorbable suture, which means there is no need to remove the stitches as it will drop off by itself.